Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Proposed image formation model

 for all $\mathbf{X}\in\mathbb{R}^{N_iN_j \times N_k}$ and $\mathbf{y} \in\mathbb{R}^{N_iN_j}$.
 Here, $\langle\cdot,\;\cdot\rangle$ on the left and right side of the equation are the scalar products of the spaces of $\mathbf{y}$ and $\mathbf{X}$, respectively.
 If $\lino{A}$ defines a matrix multiplication applied over vectorized inputs, $\lino{A}^*$ is equivalent of applying the Hermitian of the same matrix; \item the \textbf{operator norm} $\|\lino{A}\|_{op}$ is defined~\cite{Rudi91} as the smallest scalar $\gamma$ such that:

 If $\lino{A}$ defines a matrix multiplication over vectorized inputs, its operator norm is the largest singular value of the matrix itself~\cite{Rudi91}. \end{itemize}

-These properties are dynamically constructed by combining elementary building blocks, which are associated to the simple operations that were defined in the previous sections, in order to produce the image formation model under test.
-After defining how to combine them, we will derive the properties for each of these elementary blocks.
+For composed operators, their properties can be dynamically obtained by combining the elementary building blocks associated to the simple operations defined in the previous sections, in order to produce the image formation model under test.